 Much of German history is not well known …for example, there were successful Crusades conducted in northern Europe for hundreds of years and the largest castle ever built in Europe was a German crusader castle, the Marienburg.
 There once existed a German state, governed by Warrior Monks, that ruled over all the lands along the Baltic Sea for 300 years.
-That land was once known as Prussia and Livonia… both ruled by the Monastic State of the Teutonic Order.
-Today these lands are the countries of Latvia and Estonia plus parts of Poland, Lithuania, and Russia.
+That land was once known as Prussia, Kurland and Livonia… all ruled by the Monastic State of the Teutonic Order.
+Today these lands are parts of Poland, Lithuania, and Russia plus the countries of Latvia and Estonia.

 The rank and file knights had daily activities still familiar in today’s armies…keep busy and stay out of trouble… but the big difference was the knight’s total commitment to a dual calling.
 Being a friar as well as a warrior, he was expected to attend daily religious services and endure a discipline that would be too severe in modern times.
 Their service obligation was lifelong and included vows of poverty, chastity and obedience…real sacrifices by real men.